JureSeselj/discover-the-world/README.md

 + JavaScript

-I have tested both javascript files with the [JSHint](https://jshint.com/) and no error were been found.
+I have tested all JavaScript files with the [JSHint](https://jshint.com/) and no error were been found.

 Reports can be found on links: